codetricity/chat-with-history/README.md

 OPENAI_API_KEY=your_openai_api_key_here
 ```

+**⚠️ IMPORTANT: The SECRET_KEY is required for the application to work properly.**

 **Environment Variable Details:**

 - **DATABASE_URL**: Database connection string.
 Defaults to SQLite for development.
 For production, use PostgreSQL: `postgresql+asyncpg://user:password@localhost/dbname`
-- **SECRET_KEY**: Application secret key for session management and JWT tokens.
+- **SECRET_KEY**: **REQUIRED** - Application secret key for session management and JWT tokens.
 Must be at least 32 characters long.
 Generate a secure key for production.
-- **ENVIRONMENT**: Set to `development` for local development or `production` for deployment
+- **ENVIRONMENT**: Set to `development` for local development or `production` for deployment.
+Controls debug mode and other environment-specific settings.
 - **OPENROUTER_API_KEY**: Required for AI chat functionality.
 Get your key from [OpenRouter](https://openrouter.ai/)
 - **TAVILY_API_KEY**: Required for web search integration.
 Get your key from [Tavily](https://tavily.com/)
 - **OPENAI_API_KEY**: Required for hybrid search embeddings.
 Get your key from [OpenAI](https://platform.openai.com/)